Home Depot's do-it-yourself model fails in China's do-it-for-me market

-(Reuters) - Home Depot Inc (HD.N), the world’s largest home improvement chain, will close all seven of its big box stores and cut 850 jobs in China as the retailer changes its focus in the Chinese market to online and specialty stores and becomes the latest retailer to feel the chill from China’s slowing economy.
+Sept 13 (Reuters) - Home Depot Inc, the world’s largest home improvement chain, will close all seven of its big box stores and cut 850 jobs in China as the retailer changes its focus in the Chinese market to online and specialty stores.

-Earlier this week, British fashion house Burberry Group Plc (BRBY.L) warned a slowdown in China could hit earnings.
-The profit warning came as recent Chinese data signaled a further slowing of the world’s second-largest economy.

-Chinese home appliance retail chain operators such as Suning Appliance Co Ltd (002024.SZ) and GOME Electrical Appliances Holding Ltd (0493.HK), who are seen by some as China’s answer to Best Buy Co Inc (BBY.N), are also slowing their expansion to focus on raising efficiencies at existing stores and refining their e-commerce operations.

 “China is a do-it-for-me market, not a do-it-yourself market, so we have to adjust,” Home Depot spokeswoman Paula Drake told Reuters late on Thursday.